 About Auberge Resorts Collection

-Auberge Resorts Collection owns and operates a portfolio of exceptional hotels, resorts, residences, and private clubs.
+Auberge Resorts Collection is a leading portfolio of boutique luxury hotels, resorts, and residences located in some of the most stunning destinations worldwide.
 While Auberge nurtures the individuality of each property, all share a crafted approach to luxury that is expressed through captivating design, exceptional cuisine and spas, and gracious yet unobtrusive service.
-Properties in the Auberge Resorts Collection include: Auberge du Soleil, Calistoga Ranch and Solage, Napa Valley; Esperanza and Chileno Bay, Los Cabos, Mexico; Hotel Jerome, Aspen; Malliouhana, Anguilla; Nanuku, Fiji; Hotel Madeline and Element 52, Telluride, Colorado; Hacienda AltaGracia, Costa Rica; Mukul, Guacalito, Nicaragua; and Auberge Beach Residences and Spa Fort Lauderdale (opening Summer 2018), Bishop’s Lodge (opening Spring 2019), Lodge at Blue Sky, Utah (opening Spring 2019), Commodore Perry Estate, Austin (opening late 2019), and Susurros del Corazon, Punta de Mita, Mexico (opening late 2019), with several others in development.
-For more information about Auberge Resorts Collection, please visit www.aubergeresorts.com/.
+Properties in the Auberge Resorts Collection include: Auberge du Soleil, Calistoga Ranch and Solage, Napa Valley; Esperanza and Chileno Bay, Los Cabos, Mexico; Hotel Jerome, Aspen; Malliouhana, Anguilla; Nanuku, Fiji; Hotel Madeline and Element 52, Telluride, Colorado; Hacienda AltaGracia, Costa Rica; Mukul, Guacalito, Nicaragua; Auberge Beach Residences and Spa Fort Lauderdale (opening Summer 2018); Bishop's Lodge (opening Spring 2019); Lodge at Blue Sky, Utah (opening Spring 2019); and Commodore Perry Estate, Austin; Susurros del Corazon, Punta de Mita, Mexico and Mauna Lani, Hawaii(all opening late 2019), with several others in development.
+For more information about Auberge Resorts Collection, please visit www.aubergeresorts.com.
 Follow Auberge Resorts Collection on Facebook at facebook.com/AubergeResorts and on Twitter and Instagram at @AubergeResorts.

 About The Friedkin Group